APPENDICES

 Louisa Mouton married Henri Harrington at the Abbeville church, Vermilion Parish, in January 1866.
 The priest who recorded the marriage did not give the couple's parents' names.

-Marice married Jean Baptiste Broussard in a civil ceremony in Lafayette Parish in August 1867.
+Marice Mouton married Jean Baptiste Broussard in a civil ceremony in Lafayette Parish in August 1867.
 The parish clerk who recorded the marriage did not give the couple's parents' names.

 Valérie Mouton died in Lafayette Parish in August 1868.
 The Vermilionville priest who recorded the burial, and who did not give any parents' names, said that Valérie died "at age 2 yrs."
 Will history ever know who his parents might have been?